 TB-500 + BPC-157 + GHK-Cu

-A triple healing combination adding GHK-Cu (copper peptide) to the BPC-157/TB-500 stack.
-GHK-Cu contributes collagen synthesis, tissue remodeling, and antioxidant properties that complement the regenerative and anti-inflammatory effects of the other two peptides.
-An advanced combination protocol used in regenerative medicine for comprehensive tissue healing and recovery.
+A three-in-one healing combo that adds GHK-Cu (copper peptide) to the BPC-157 and TB-500 stack.
+GHK-Cu helps build collagen, remodel tissue, and fight oxidative damage, complementing the repair and anti-inflammatory effects of the other two.
+An advanced protocol for comprehensive tissue healing and recovery.

 Half-Life